C.J. Abrams Player Props: Nationals vs. Rockies

-C.J.
-Abrams and his .391 on-base percentage over his past 10 games (90 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Colorado Rockies and Jake Bird on July 24 at 7:05 PM ET.
+On Tuesday, C.J.
+Abrams (hitting .333 in his past 10 games) and the Washington Nationals face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-4 with an RBI) against the Giants.
+In his previous game, he went 1-for-4 with a double against the Rockies.

 C.J.
 Abrams Game Info & Props vs. the Rockies